Salty Taste in Chinese medicine

 Your acupuncturist may, depending on his/her training, also assess the strength of the pulses in relation to one another.

-So what if your ‘Wood’ pulses were deficiency and your ‘Water’ pulses were strong?
-He might consider drawing on the body’s energy represented by the strong Water pulses to supplement the Wood energy.
+So what if your ‘Wood’ pulses were ‘deficient’ and your ‘Water’ pulses were ‘strong’?
+Your acupuncturist might consider drawing on the body’s energy represented by the strong Water pulses to supplement the Wood energy.
+There are ways to do this using the properties of different kinds of acupuncture points: for instance, using the Water point on the Wood channel may move some of the ‘excess’ qi in the Water to the Wood element.

 For acupuncturists and other practitioners of Chinese medicine, it’s usually very important.

-With practitioners who use acupuncture according to ‘Western’ acupuncture, the pulse may be much less important.
+With practitioners who do ‘Western’ acupuncture, the pulse may be much less important.
 For them, the needles are inserted according to different criteria.
 This is often to supplement some other form of treatment like physiotherapy or osteopathy.
-They might say that the pulses were nonsense or that they get good results without needing to take them.
+They might argue that pulses are nonsense (how rude!) or else – more diplomatically – that they get good results without needing to take them.

-For example, the pulse quality often changes within a few seconds of inserting the needle in the right place.
-As the right treatment progresses, the pulse qualities and strength improve.
+To acupuncturists who can feel the pulses, their quality often changes within a few seconds of inserting the needle in the right place.
+As treatment progresses, pulse qualities and strength improve.
 From this the acupuncturist knows that the patient will start feeling better soon.
+If you don’t know how to assess the pulse, you lose an important form of feedback.

 Very.
 I’ll say that again: very!
 It provides an enormous amount of information to someone who can recognise and use it.